Surveillance

 • Date-stamped observation records

-Service methods are applied to case objectives.
+Investigative tools are applied to case goals.
 These are the investigation types that most often use surveillance.

 Affair Investigations